bethinkpl/bit-docs/git.md

 * I know how to move commits between branches, `git cherry-pick` command

 ### Advanced aka _Teamplayer_
-* I know there are remote Git servers and services that offer it like: Github, Bitbucket or Gitlab
+* I know there are remote Git servers and services that offer it like: GitHub, Bitbucket or GitLab
 * I know it's possible to host my own remote Git repository
 * I know I can sync my changes with a remote Git server
 * I can push my changes to the remote server and pull them from it
 * I can create branches locally and push them to the remote server
-* I know what the mysterious `origin` means, I know how to add a remote server, change it's URL or remove it from my local git configuration
+* I know what the mysterious `origin` means, I know how to add a remote server, change its URL or remove it from my local git configuration
 * I can collaborate with my teamates, share code, merge their changes into my branch and resolve the potential confilcts (in code :D)
 * I know different approaches to collaboration in git project.
-I know what following names mean:
+I know what these mean:
 ** feature branch
 ** git flow
 ** pull(merge) request